eavanvalkenburg/sk-demo-cloudbrew/README.md

 ```

 By default, both will be indexed.

+To review the data when you have Qdrant running locally you can open: `http://localhost:6333/dashboard` in your browser.

 ## Running the app
 To run the app, simply run the following command: